 According to Focus owners, the worst issue with the 2012 model is the prevalent power steering failure.
 Users claimed that the power steering just died on them while driving in traffic which is a critical safety risk.
 Once the power steering fails, drivers have difficulty steering the vehicle, or the wheel is just altogether stuck.
 The problem was also intermittent, which means it could occur at any time.

 Additionally, the 2012 Focus has a significant problem related to breaking door latches on both driver and passenger doors.
 Basically, the occupants cannot close it anymore once the door opens.
 At times, the doors have opened while the vehicle is in motion, increasing the risk of injury for the occupants and other drivers on the road.

 The 2012 Ford Focus is certainly one of the worst, if not the worst, Ford Focus years to avoid.

 2013 Ford Focus

 Consumer Reports gave the 2013 Ford Focus a dismal reliability rating of 1 out of 5.
-Car Complaints also gave the 2013 Focus a “Clunker” certification which indicates that it’s not a very reliable vehicle.
+Car Complaints also presented the 2013 Focus a “Clunker” certification, indicating that it’s not a very reliable vehicle.

-The bulk of the complaints are about the car’s transmission system.
+The bulk of the complaints is about the car’s transmission system.
 Several reports stated that the transmission system shorted out, and drivers lost the ability to control the vehicle.
-Again, this is a major safety issue that can’t be ignored.
 This problem seems to manifest itself at around 45k miles, and it costs a whopping $2,600 on average to repair.
+Again, this is a significant safety issue that can’t be ignored.

 THE BEST TWO-SEATER CARS